 This comes from a conversation I had with Paul Swafford in Providence, RI, at the USA Gymnastics (USAG) T&T National Championships (2016).
 Pat Henderson had given me the basic timeline for trampoline governance in the US (and internationally).
 Paul filled in some very important details for the period 1978-1983, and more importantly, explained exactly how we came to have two governing bodies for trampoline & tumbling in the US.
 The events pertain to the path that trampoline governance took as it was torn away from the Amateur Athletic Union (AAU).
 Much of it is due to the direct intervention of a man named Bil Copp (Former National Team Coach).
 Bil is on the list of people permanently barred from professional membership in USAG, and it looks like he is on that list for good reason.
 However, he is the person most directly involved with creating the trampoline governing organization that eventually merged with USAG, so the story cannot be told without him.

 The state of affairs in 1978 is as Pat Henderson described it.
 The International Trampoline Federation (FIT) governed trampoline internationally, and still recognized AAU as the US Governing body.
-The US Trampoline (& Tumbling) Association (USTA) governed domestic competition, and athletes headed from the USTA to international competition had go through the AAU.
+The US Trampoline (& Tumbling) Association (USTA) promoted trampoline and ran some domestic competition, but athletes headed to international competition had go through the AAU.
 The AAU had been an umbrella organization that governed multiple sports in the US, and represented the US to the International Olympic Committee (IOC).
 In 1978, the Amateur Athletic Act stripped that governing power away.
-According to Paul, what the “Act” did was to take the umbrella away from the AAU, and establish a new organization called the U.S. Olympic Committee (USOC) as the sole umbrella.
-The USOC was to be a different kind of umbrella, serving its constituent national sports federations, rather than acting directly as a governing body.
+According to Paul, what the “Act” did was to take the umbrella away from the AAU, and establish the U.S. Olympic Committee (USOC) as the sole umbrella.
+The USOC was a different kind of umbrella, serving its constituent national sports federations, rather than acting directly as a governing body.
 It meant that the AAU could be one of those constituent sports federations, and was still allowed to be an official US governing body, but it could only have one sport.

 This is where it gets interesting.
 According to Paul, the AAU didn’t give up all of its sports immediately.
 Several things had to happen to transfer a sport away from AAU.
 There had to be a national organization poised to be recognized as the official US governing body.
 That organization also had to be incorporated legally, and a request had to be made.
 The obvious choice was the USTA, the organization created by George Nissen to take over after the United States Gymnastics Federation (USGF) and the colleges dropped trampoline.
 Things went a different way.